MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 4. Using the Control Panel, domain join the PRIVWKSTN computer to the priv.contoso.local domain.
 This will require providing the PRIV domain administrator credentials.
 When this completes, restart the computer PRIVWKSTN.

+5. Install the [Visual C++ 2013 Redistributable Packages](https://www.microsoft.com/download/details.aspx?id=40784) for 64-bit Windows.

 If you want more details, see [securing privileged access workstations](https://technet.microsoft.com/library/mt634654.aspx).

-In the next step, you will prepare a PAM server.
+In the next step, you'll prepare a PAM server.

 > [!div class="step-by-step"]
 > [« Step 1](step-1-prepare-corp-domain.md)